Roles and Responsibilities for Wind for Schools Participants

 This individual or organization assists Department of Energy and National Renewable Energy Laboratory staff in developing the Wind for Schools project in each state.
 The facilitator's primary responsibility is to identify candidate K-12 host schools and support the project's development by working with the local communities and school administrators.
 The state facilitator is also responsible for working with the Department of Energy and the Wind Application Center to line up funding and implement each project.
 The facilitator's role is designed to last about 3 years, at which point the Wind Application Center assumes the facilitator responsibilities.
 The Department of Energy provides initial funding for the state facilitators.

-In each state, the Department of Energy's stakeholder engagement and outreach initiative WINDExchange provides technical and financial assistance to the Wind Application Center and state facilitator during the first few years of the project, including:
+In each state, the Energy Department's stakeholder engagement and outreach initiative WINDExchange provides technical and financial assistance to the Wind Application Center and state facilitator during the first few years of the project, including:

 - Conducting the annual Wind Energy Applications Training Symposium